Nystalux

 Nystalux is a 1981 role-playing game adventure for Traveller published by Group One.

 Plot summary

-Nystalux is the fourth in Group One's series of alien worlds, with descriptions of the planet, its inhabitants (an insectoid race known as the Sedas), its fauna and the main cities of Nystalux.
+Nystalux is the fourth alien world supplement from Group One, describing the planet and its unfriendly insectoid inhabitants the Sedas, as well as its native fauna and the cities of Nystalux.

 Publication history

 Nithus was published in 1981 by Group One as a 12-page book with a color world map.

 Reception

 William A. Barton reviewed Nystalux in The Space Gamer No. 41.
 Barton commented that "Nystalux will probably prove useful to some Traveller referees.
 Those who are a little short on the cash, or who'd rather create their own cultures from scratch rather than have to alter someone else's, may wish to pass on this one."